Unified Framework for Quantum Code Embedding: Introduction

-For general stabilizer codes, the question becomes increasingly relevant.
-In recent year, explicit mappings which preserve the logical qubits have been proposed for various application purposes, often in an attempt to modify the exotic good LDPC codes into more practical forms.
+For more general codes, the question becomes increasingly relevant.
+In recent year, explicit embeddings which preserve the logical qubits have been proposed for various application purposes, often in an attempt to modify the exotic good LDPC codes into more practical forms.
 Hastings, for example, proposed a general method for reducing weights in quantum codes \cite{hastings2016weight,hastings2021quantum}.
 Although LDPC codes are defined by having parity checks with $O(1)$ weight, in practice, this constant can still be large; therefore, reducing the check weight can help lower measurement errors.
+This research also connects closely to fault-tolerant logical measurements \cite{williamson2024low,ide2025fault,cross2024improved,horsman2012surface}.
+Specifically, if one wishes to measuring a logical operator $\ell^\star$, direct measurement is not feasible nor fault-tolerant due to $\ell^\star$'s large weight ($\ge d$ code distance), making indirect measurement through a finite number of local operations preferable.
+This concept is equivalent to artificially adding $\ell^\star$ as a parity check to the original code, and subsequently reducing the weight of $\ell^\star$.

-Another line of work involves embedding a good LDPC code in Euclidean space $\mathbb{R}^D$ \cite{williamson2024layer,portnoy2023local,lin2023geometrically}.
-Despite their linear scaling features, good LDPC codes are defined on exotic geometries, posing challenges for physical implementation.
+Another line of work involves embedding LDPC codes in $D$-dimensional Euclidean space \cite{williamson2024layer,portnoy2023local,lin2023geometrically}.
+From a practical standpoint, LDPC codes are local in the sense of an exotic adjacency graph \cite{gottesman2013fault}, posing challenges for physical implementation.
 This has motivated efforts to realize embeddings in Euclidean space, especially in low dimensions $D=3$.
-Moreover, any geometrically local code in Euclidean space is subject to the Bravyi–Poulin–Terhal (BPT) bounds \cite{bravyi2009no,bravyi2010tradeoffs}, which constrain the code parameters in the large-$n$ limit as $k = O(n^{(D-2)/D})$ and $d=O(n^{(D-1)/D})$.
+Additionally, any local code in Euclidean space is subject to the Bravyi–Poulin–Terhal (BPT) bounds \cite{bravyi2009no,bravyi2010tradeoffs}, which constrain the code parameters as $k = O(n^{(D-2)/D})$ and $d=O(n^{(D-1)/D})$.
 For instance, the toric code saturates the BPT bounds in $D=2$, but not in higher dimensions.
-Only recently have constructions emerged that combine good LDPC codes with optimal embeddings, leading to the development of geometrically local quantum codes that saturate the BPT bounds in $D \ge 3$ \cite{williamson2024layer,portnoy2023local,lin2023geometrically}.
-In all such cases, these quantum embeddings rely on explicit constructions that preserve logical qubits.
-This naturally raises the question: does a unified framework exist that guarantees a natural equivalence between stabilizer codes?
+Hence, whether the BPT bounds can be saturated is also of theoretical interest.
+This has been confirmed possible by combining recent discoveries of good LDPC codes \cite{panteleev2022asymptotically,leverrier2022quantum,dinur2023good} with optimal embeddings in $D \ge 3$ dimensions \cite{williamson2024layer,portnoy2023local,lin2023geometrically}.